 When nectar is in low supply, bees understand that ‘beggars can’t be choosers,’ so they get their sugar hits wherever they can find them.

-Although these are our top picks, the list of beneficial trees is very long, and you have so many choices.
+Although these are our top picks, the list of beneficial trees for bees is very long, and you have so many choices.

 Fruit trees are particularly ideal for honeybees.
 In fact, you receive a double payment.
 You provide trees for bees to gather nectar and produce honey.
 At the same time, come late summer, you definitely would have fruits on your table.
 If you’re particularly adventurous in the kitchen, you can turn your fruit into jam and enrich your breakfast table.

-You want a low-maintenance food source for your bees, and a tree will not disappoint.
+If you want a low-maintenance food source for your bees, a tree will not disappoint.
 Help reduce your carbon footprint and get a sweet reward.
 What are you waiting for?
 Plant trees to attract bees now!